 9. Book a private chef

 If you’d prefer a more intimate affair, try our private chef service.
-They’ll come to your cottage and put together a gourmet meal especially for you – while you relax and unwind.
+Angels in the Kitchen will come to your cottage and put together a gourmet meal while you relax and unwind.

 10. Forage for your supper